ManageIQ/manageiq-pods/README.md

 ### Prerequisites:

-* OpenShift Origin 1.5 or higher
+* Kubernetes 1.18 or higher
-* NFS or other compatible volume provider
+* A volume provider
 * A cluster-admin user

 ### Cluster Sizing